Montana-Media-Arts/341-web-design-Fall2020/_docs/topic-03/01-browsers/page-01.md

 One of the tools you will use extensively as a web designer is, of course, the web browser.

-A **web browser**, internet browser, or simply “browser,” is a software program used to access the internet from a device.
+A **web browser**, internet browser, or simply “browser” is a software program used to access the internet from a device.
 Web designers use web languages like _HTML_, _CSS_, and _JavaScript_ to write the instructions that browsers translate and render into the intended layouts of text, graphics, and other content.

 Browsers have come a long way.
 Originally utilitarian and only able to render text, they can now handle multiple forms of media, tabbed browsing, and even secure financial transfers.